danriedl/engular/adev/src/content/guide/pipes/precedence.md

 (condition ? a : b) | pipe
 ```

-In general, you should always use parentheses to be sure Angular evaluates the expression as you intend.
+In general, you should always use parentheses to be sure Engular evaluates the expression as you intend.